 Throughout the website, we use the term Cushing’s to describe the condition.

 The collective name of glands in the body that release hormones directly into the bloodstream.

 Also known as steroids, glucocorticoids are a group of hormones released from adrenal glands that affect the body’s metabolism.
 Cortisol is a glucocorticoid.

 Hormones act as chemical messengers to body organs, regulating certain body processes.

-This is another name for Cushing’s syndrome.
+This is the scientific name for Cushing’s, and a term your vet may use when discussing the condition with colleagues.
 It is often abbreviated to HAC.